For Seniors: Display a Laptop's Onscreen Keyboard

 To use keystroke combinations (such as Ctrl+Z), click the first key (in this case, Ctrl), and then click the second key (Z).
 You don’t have to hold down the first key as you do with a regular keyboard.

 To change settings, such as how you select keys (Typing Mode) or the font used to label keys (Font), click the Options key on the onscreen keyboard.

-Choose one of the four options shown in the Options dialog box and click OK.
+Choose any one of the options shown in the Options dialog box and click OK.